 The 1R mode provides access to one image section within the hemisphere.
-You can zoom in or out (using the mouse wheel or PTZ panel) or travel through to other areas within the hemisphere using simple mouse clicks and drags.
+You can zoom in or out (using the mouse wheel or PTZ panel) or travel to other areas in the hemisphere using mouse clicks and swipes.
 A single click on a particular object can bring the object to the center of your view window.
 Click and hold down the left mouse button, and you can swipe the view both horizontally and vertically.